Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US009/01.requirements-engineering/Readme.md

-# US 006 - To submit a request
+# US 009 - Request a visit to a property

 ## 1. Requirements Engineering